crittermike/personal-blog/src/pages/ramblings/drupal-project-productivity-curve.md

 One thing that can help is to make more of a focus on feature-based scheduling.
 If you're starting the project by having everyone lay the foundation (fields, content types, listing pages, etc.) for _all_ of the features, then iterating on top of that by theming _all_ of the features, then you run into the problems described above.
 That's no good.

-But if you get everyone working on the _same_ feature (or 2 or 3 features if you have a really big team), and push it through from start to finish before moving onto the next thing, then that at least gets you to ""complete"" with a specific thing more quickly than if you sort of built them all out at once.
+But if you get everyone working on the _same_ feature (or 2 or 3 features if you have a really big team), and push it through from start to finish before moving onto the next thing, then that at least gets you to "complete" with a specific thing more quickly than if you sort of built them all out at once.

 But that's not exactly a revolutionary idea.
 We've all heard of sprints and MVPs and iterative development, which is why I certainly wouldn't call that approach a silver bullet; it's more like a best practice at this point.